 \section{Introduction}

-Failure to manage systemic risk (SR) has been proven to be extremely costly for society.
-The financial crisis of 2007-2008 and its consequences demonstrated the importance to reduce it.
-The threat of collapse of large parts of the financial system forced national governments to bail out hundreds of banks \cite{ecobailout}.
-As a result one observed falling global stock and real estate markets\cite{ecoresession,fredhousing,fredsp500}, a severe and global credit crunch \cite{ecocrunch}, skyrocketing and prolonged unemployment rates \cite{Eurostat,blsunrate,fredunrate}, and several Western governments at the verge of bankruptcy \cite{Eurostat}.
-Bank bailouts caused dangerously high levels of sovereign debt around the world, and it becomes necessary to find alternatives to finance bailouts.
-The International Monetary Fund proposed a tax on banks, called the ``financial stability contribution'' (FSC) that can be seen as a contribution of the financial sector to the public costs of the financial crisis, and to create reserves for future crises.
-Bank taxes have been implemented in many countries around the world, such as the ``Financial Crisis Responsibility Fee'' in the US.
-The European Commission proposed an EU-wide bank tax under the ``Single Resolution Mechanism''.
-In addition to bank taxes a financial transactions tax (FTT) is considered by many countries.
-FTT is not a tax on financial institutions {\em per se}, but a levy placed on specific types of financial transactions.
-Its main purpose, besides generating revenue for governments, is to curb volatility of financial markets \cite{Tobin:1978aa,Summers:1989aa}.
+Failure to manage systemic risk (SR) has turned out to be extremely costly for society.
+The financial crisis of 2007-2008 and its consequences demonstrated the importance of reducing it.
+The threat of collapse of large parts of the financial system has forced national governments to bailout hundreds of banks \citep{ecobailout}.
+As a result, one observed falling global stock and real estate markets \citep{ecoresession}, a severe and global credit crunch \citep{ecocrunch}, skyrocketing and prolonged unemployment rates, and several Western governments at the verge of bankruptcy.
+Bank bailouts have caused dangerously high levels of sovereign debt around the world, and it has become necessary to find alternatives to finance bailouts \citep{Klimek:2014aa}.
+The International Monetary Fund has proposed a tax on banks, called the ``financial stability contribution'' (FSC), i.e. a contribution of the financial sector to the public costs of the financial crisis, which is used to create reserves for future crises.
+Bank taxes have been proposed in many countries around the world, e.g. the ``Financial Crisis Responsibility Fee'' in the US.
+In several European countries, including Germany and Austria, bank taxes are currently in force.
+The European Commission has proposed an EU-wide bank tax under the ``Single Resolution Mechanism''.
+In addition to bank taxes, a financial transaction tax (FTT) is being considered by many countries.
+A FTT is not a tax on financial institutions \emph{per se}, but a levy placed on specific types of financial transactions.
+Its main purpose, besides generating revenue for governments, is to curb the volatility of financial markets \citep{Tobin:1978aa,Summers:1989aa}.